 Regardless of the holiday sales season, the in-store footfall continues to lose ground.
 According to a study, foot traffic in US retail stores fell by 7.5%.
 Why?
 Because purchasing from mobile devices has become a new trend.
 It is convenient for many consumers and is challenging the traditional purchasing practices from physical stores.
 Hence, you must ensure your online game is rock-solid!

 iii) Cell Phones Are the Go-To Purchase Channel

 In-app sales dominate.
-Do ensure your website and app are fully equipped and super responsive.
+You must ensure your website and app are fully equipped and super responsive.
 Focus on speed, user experience, and the ease of checking out.
 Also, mobile shopping dominates during night time and weekends of the holiday season.

-iv) Online Shoppers Have a Stronger Purchasing Power
+v) Online Shoppers Have a Stronger Purchasing Power

 vi) Email Converts Best for Holiday Online Shopping